 ARCHIVES & PRIVACY OFFICE

+ACCESS REQUESTS

 The NCTR is working to restructure and decolonize the archives.
 This important project, led by Raymond Frogner, Senior Director of Research and Head of Archives, aims to rebuild the digital architecture of our archives, which currently holds 5 million documents originally collected by government and church offices for colonial purposes.
 The project will shift focus towards individuals, allowing future users to trace Indigenous connections through different institutions.
 The new endeavour will involve Indigenous communities and expand perspectives, particularly around photographs from residential schools.

-ACCESS REQUESTS

 Total Access Requests 279

 Total number of pages released 47,723

 Total Individual Record Requests 386

-\ 29 of these requests were rush which are elevated when the requester notes the records are required due to a health issue, for legal reasons or for compensation submissions.
+29 of these requests were rush which are elevated when the requester notes the records are required due to a health issue, for legal reasons or for compensation submissions.
 As Survivors will not be with us forever, we recognize the urgency and importance of access to their records.

+Requests are logged as one request regardless of how many family members' records are included in that requests, i.e. John Smith made a request for himself and eight family members.
+This would be recorded as one request to ensure that all records are kept together and provided back to the requester at the same time.

 Proactive Disclosure

 Proactive disclosure requests have increased since the announcement in 2021 of the unmarked graves at Kamloops Indian Residential School.

 DISCLOSURE REQUESTS

 Total Records Released 11,159

 Video & Audio Footage Released 30:09:36

 UNESCO Recognizes Archives